-179. Tables 12 and 13 show the proposed environmental monitoring program for this subproject.
+Tables 8 and 9 show the proposed environmental monitoring program for this subproject.
 It includes all relevant environmental parameters, location, responsibility of mitigation and monitoring, method of monitoring and frequency of monitoring.
 Monitoring activities during the detailed engineering design stage will from part of the baseline conditions of the subproject location and will be used as the reference for acceptance of restoration works by the construction contractors.

-Table 12: Pre-construction Environmental Monitoring Program
+Table 8: Pre-construction Environmental Monitoring Program

-Mitigation Location Responsible Monitoring Method of Indicators/ Frequency Responsible Measures Location for Mitigation of Mitigation Monitoring Standards rrequency for Monitoring Social and Cultural Resources As per site requirement SIPMIU and DSMC Chance Finds Protocol Checking of records Chance Finds Protocol provided to construction contractors prior to commencement of activities Once SIPMIU Construction work camps, stockpile areas, storage areas, and disposal areas.
-As per site requirement SIPMIU and DSMC to determine locations prior to award of construction contracts.
+Mitigation Measures Location Responsib le for Mitigation Monitoring of Mitigation Method of Monitoring Indicators/ Standards Frequency Responsible for Monitoring Social and Cultural Resources As per site requireme nt SIPMIU and DSMC Chance Finds Protocol Checking of records Chance Finds Protocol provided to construction contractors prior to commenceme nt of activities Once SIPMIU Constructio n work camps, hot mix plants, stockpile areas, storage areas, and disposal areas.
+As per site requireme nt SIPMIU and DSMC to determine locations prior to award of constructio n contracts.
 List of selected location for construction work camps, hot mix plants, stockpile areas, storage areas, and disposal areas.
-Checking of records List of selected sites for construction work camps, hot mix plants, stockpile areas, and disposal areas Once SIPMIU Sources of Materials As per site requirement SIPMIU and DSMC to prepare list of approved quarry sites and sources of materials (i)List of approved quarry sites and sources of materials; (ii) Bid document to include requirement for verification of suitability of sources.
-Checking of records (i) List of approved quarry sites and sources of materials provided to construction contractors (ii) Bid document included requirement for verification of suitability of sources.
-Once SIPMIU
+Checking of records List of selected sites for construction work camps, hot mix plants, stockpile areas, storage areas, and disposal areas Once SIPMIU Sources of Materials As per site requireme nt SIPMIU and DSMC to prepare list of approved quarry sites and sources of materials (i)List of approved quarry sites and sources of materials; (ii) Bid document to include requirement for verification of suitability of sources.
+Checking of records (i) List of approved quarry sites and sources of materials provided to construction contractors (ii) Bid document included requirement for verification Once SIPMIU